hazem3443/Basics-Wrapup/FreeRTOS/README.md

   - **Waiting list** this list is local to scope of waiting event which represent waiting for a certain mutex, semaphore or maibox buffer so each object of those have a waiting list on that resource but what if the waiting is on the cpu resource? here comes timer list
   - **Timer list** this list contains items ordered ascendingly according to waiting time which is been passed to item value in order to prioritize them for time delay value

-from those lists we notice that each thread may need to wait for a certain time on a certain resource so what we can do ?
+from those lists we notice that each thread may need to wait for a certain time on a certain resource **so what we can do ?**

-can we move the same item to waiting and timer list ?
+**can we move the same item to waiting and timer list ?**

-we ain't do that because while any event have come wheather it is time event or mutex relase we can move this item to ready list but how can we move the same item to two different lists without modifying the **list item structure** ? becasue each item only points to one list
+we shouldn't do that because while any event have come wheather it is time event or mutex relase we can move this item to ready list but how can we move the same item to two different lists without modifying the **list item structure** ? becasue each item only points to one list

 we can make or tie each thread to two list items **generic_list_item** and **event_list_item** and we can move generic_list_item between ready and timer list which is global to our RTOS structure and move event_list_item into local resource waiting list such as mutex, semaphore and mailbox and with the help of that structure we can add the same thread into two different lists event list and timer list which enables us to add timeout cabability to our events or waiting lists